alephcloud/hs-configuration-tools/README.md

         ⊕ help "password for user"
 ~~~

-The following definiton for the `HttpURL` are similar to definitions for
+The following definitons for the `HttpURL` are similar to definitions for
 the `Auth` type above.
 In addition it is demonstrated how define nested
 configuration types.